-"Covered Rate" means the Weekly Rate (as defined in the Series Indenture).

-"Debt" has the meaning assigned to such term in the Initial 2023N-2 Liquidity Facility.

-"Defaulted Interest" means accrued interest on the 2023 Series N-2 Bonds which was not paid when due under the terms of the Indenture and any amounts accruing on amounts owed on the 2023 Series N-2 Bonds by reason of such amounts being not paid when due.

-"Effective Date" has the meaning assigned to such term in the Initial 2023N-2 Liquidity Facility.

-"Eligible Bonds" means any 2023 Series N-2 Bonds Outstanding under and entitled to the benefits of the Indenture that bear interest at the Covered Rate and that are tendered or deemed tendered for purchase pursuant to the Series Indenture other than any such 2023 Series N-2 Bond which (a) is a Bank Bond or (b) is owned by or on behalf of or is held for the account or for the benefit of the Authority or any affiliate of the Authority.

-"EMMA" means the Electronic Municipal Market Access system maintained by the Municipal Securities Rule Making Board ("MSRB"), or such other service or services of the MSRB, or any successor to the MSRB, that may replace EMMA.

-"EMMA Amendment" means any amendment to or addition of any (a)(i) Immediate Termination Event, (ii) Immediate Suspension Event or (iii) condition precedent to the purchase of 2023 Series N-2 Bonds by the 2023N-2 Liquidity Facility Provider pursuant to the Initial 2023N-2 Liquidity Facility or (b) any amendment to this Agreement to include additional circumstances that permit the termination of the Available Commitment or the Purchase Period in less than thirty (30) days after the Trustee's receipt of a Notice of Termination Date from the 2023N-2 Liquidity Facility Provider.

-"Expiration Date" means September 20, 2028, as such date may be extended from time to time by the 2023N-2 Liquidity Facility Provider pursuant to the terms of the Initial 2023N-2 Liquidity Facility.

-"Fee Letter" means the Fee Letter dated September 20, 2023, between the Authority and the 2023N-2 Liquidity Facility Provider relating to the 2023 Series N-2 Bonds.

-"Governmental Authority" means any national, state or local government (whether domestic or foreign), any political subdivision thereof, any other governmental, quasi governmental, judicial, public or statutory instrumentality, authority, body, tribunal, court, agency, bureau or entity (including any zoning authority, the Federal Deposit Insurance Corporation, the Federal Reserve Board, any central bank and any comparable authority), or any arbitrator with authority to bind a party at law; including, without limitations, the European Union, the United Nations and the Organization for Economic Co-operation and Development.

-"Indenture" means, collectively, the Master Indenture and the Series Indenture.

-"Interest Component" has the meaning assigned to such term in the Initial 2023N-2 Liquidity Facility.

-"Interest Payment Date" has the meaning assigned to such term in the Series Indenture.
+- "Closing Date" means the date on which the Series 2024B-2 Bonds are issued. - "Covered Rate" means the Weekly Rate (as defined in the Series Indenture). - "Debt" has the meaning assigned to such term in the Initial 2024B-2 Liquidity Facility. - "Defaulted Interest" means accrued interest on the 2024 Series B-2 Bonds which was not paid when due under the terms of the Indenture and any amounts accruing on amounts owed on the 2024 Series B-2 Bonds by reason of such amounts being not paid when due. - "Effective Date" has the meaning assigned to such term in the Initial 2024B-2 Liquidity Facility. - "Eligible Bonds" means any 2024 Series B-2 Bonds Outstanding under and entitled to the benefits of the Indenture that bear interest at the Covered Rate and that are tendered or deemed tendered for purchase pursuant to the Series Indenture other than any such 2024 Series B-2 Bond which (a) is a Bank Bond or (b) is owned by or on behalf of or is held for the account or for the benefit of the Authority or any affiliate of the Authority. - "EMMA" means the Electronic Municipal Market Access system maintained by the Municipal Securities Rule Making Board ("MSRB"), or such other service or services of the MSRB, or any successor to the MSRB, that may replace EMMA. - "EMMA Amendment" means any amendment to or addition of any (a)(i) Immediate Termination Event, (ii) Immediate Suspension Event or (iii) condition precedent to the purchase of 2024 Series B-2 Bonds by the 2024B-2 Liquidity Facility Provider pursuant to the Initial 2024B-2 Liquidity Facility or (b) any amendment to this Agreement to include additional circumstances that permit the termination of the Available Commitment or the Purchase Period in less than thirty (30) days after the Trustee's receipt of a Notice of Termination Date from the 2024B-2 Liquidity Facility Provider. - "Expiration Date" means the fifth anniversary of the Closing Date, as such date may be extended from time to time by the 2024B-2 Liquidity Facility Provider pursuant to the terms of the Initial 2024B-2 Liquidity Facility. - "Fee Letter" means the Fee Letter dated the Closing Date, between the Authority and the 2024B-2 Liquidity Facility Provider relating to the 2024 Series B-2 Bonds. - "Governmental Authority" means any national, state or local government (whether domestic or foreign), any political subdivision thereof, any other governmental, quasi governmental, judicial, public or statutory instrumentality, authority, body, tribunal, court, agency, bureau or entity (including any zoning authority, the Federal Deposit Insurance Corporation, the Federal Reserve Board, any central bank and any comparable authority), or any arbitrator with authority to bind a party at law; including, without limitations, the European Union, the United Nations and the Organization for Economic Co-operation and Development. - "Indenture" means, collectively, the Master Indenture and the Series Indenture. - "Interest Component" has the meaning assigned to such term in the Initial 2024B-2 Liquidity Facility. - "Interest Payment Date" has the meaning assigned to such term in the Series Indenture.